-Snuggled on the bank of the Nainital Lake, the Naina Devi Temple Nainital is amongst the 51 Shakti Peeth of the Hindu Goddess.
-The temple is perched on a hilltop in the lap of the Shivalik mountain range and is one of the most revered shrines of Uttarakhand.
-Dedicated to Goddess Naina Devi.
+Naina Devi Temple is among the 51 Shakti Peeth of the Hindu Goddess and is situated on the bank of the Nainital Lake.
+The temple is one of the most revered shrines of Uttarakhand and is dedicated to Goddess Naina Devi.

 This ancient temple is believed to be built in the 15th century which was later destroyed due to a landslide.
 However, it was rebuilt in 1883 by the locals.
-The most popular festival of the Naina Devi Temple is Nanda Ashtami which is an 8-day festival in which the statue immersion ceremony takes place from 1819.
+The most popular festival of the Naina Devi Temple is Nanda Ashtami, an 8-day festival in which the statue immersion ceremony takes place from 1819.

 Take a look at the detailed information about Naina Devi Temple Nainital